Norwich City F.C.: Song

+People

+While much of the support that the club enjoys is local, there are a number of expatriate fan clubs, notably in London and stretching from Scandinavia to countries further afield such as the United Arab Emirates, North Macedonia, Bermuda, Hong Kong, Thailand, Australia, and the United States.
+The London supporters' club is known as the Capital Canaries, and was founded in 1975.
+They gather at The Old Red Lion in The Angel, Islington to watch live games.

 The club also maintains a healthy celebrity support with celebrity cook Delia Smith and comedian Stephen Fry both having moved from being fans of the club to running it.
 Actor Hugh Jackman is also a fan of the club, having been taken to Carrow Road as a child by his English mother, though he turned down an opportunity to become an investor in the club in 2010.
 Other well-known supporters include television presenter Simon Thomas, who is vice-president of the Norwich City Supporters Trust, Norfolk-born musician, model and media personality Myleene Klass, fiction author Philip Pullman, and former Labour politician Ed Balls.
 Journalist and broadcaster David Frost also declared his love for The Canaries during his lifetime.

 In March 2018, supporters helped the club raise £5 million through a mini-bond investment scheme.
 The purpose of the mini-bond, called the Canaries Bond was to raise money to fund new academy facilities at Colney Training Ground for the Norwich City F.C.
 Under-23s and Academy.

+Local rivalry

+The club's main local rival is Ipswich Town.
+When Norwich and Ipswich meet it is known as the East Anglian derby, or, informally, as the "Old Farm Derby" – a comic reference to the Old Firm derby played between Scottish clubs Celtic and Rangers.

+Locally, much is made of the informal title "Pride of Anglia".
+Fans variously claim the title for either winning the East Anglian derby, finishing highest in the league, having the better current league position or having the more successful club history.